fusioncharts/dev_centre_docs/getting-started/plain-javascript/change-chart-type-using-plain-javascript.md

 import Charts from 'fusioncharts/fusioncharts.charts';
 import FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';

-// Add the chart and theme as dependency FusionCharts.addDep(Charts);
+// Add the chart and the theme as dependencies FusionCharts.addDep(Charts);
 FusionCharts.addDep(FusionTheme);